Scope

 Confirm when the work can happen and how long the kitchen may need to stay offline.

-A few photos can help a provider understand access, grease load, and scope before asking you to schedule an on-site visit.
+A few photos can clarify access, grease load, and scope before scheduling an on-site visit.

 A stronger estimate usually asks for more details before giving a final number.

-A stronger provider explains exactly what records your manager receives after service.
+A stronger service answer explains exactly what records your manager receives after service.

-A stronger provider can explain what happens from hood canopy to rooftop fan.
+A stronger service answer can explain what happens from hood canopy to rooftop fan.

-Use the checklist to ask sharper questions about scope, timing, and documentation.
+Use the checklist to ask sharper questions about scope, estimate details, timing, photos, reports, and service stickers.